yushiangfu/study-notes/02-memory.md

 Why do we need virtual space?
 All the physical addresses we've mentioned indicate their position on the bus, and it's totally up to hardware designers' preference to decide the layout.
 For example, on AST2500, physical address 0x0000_0000 maps to SPI flash and 0x8000_0000 maps to DRAM.
-Since the layout of DRAM differs from machine to machine, even with the same processor ARM, chip designers can still place DRAM at different bus addresses.
+Since the position of DRAM differs from machine to machine, even with the same processor ARM, chip designers can still place DRAM at different bus addresses.
 Introducing virtual space can solve this problem by consistently presenting the same layout to running kernel and applications.
-Different DRAM positions only affect how the kernel maps its virtual address to the destination.
+Different DRAM positions affect how the kernel maps its virtual address to the destination.
 The typical ratio between user and kernel space on ARM system is 3:1 or 2:2, and our study case uses the latter one.

 Here's how it works: